-How to Find PostgreSQL DateDiff
+How to find date difference in PostgreSQL

-How to Find PostgreSQL DateDiff
+How to find date difference in PostgreSQL

 The syntax is given below.